Tennessee forward John Fulkerson returning for 6th season

 - Oops!Something went wrong.Please try again later.

-KNOXVILLE, Tenn.
-(AP) Forward John Fulkerson announced Friday he is returning to Tennessee for his sixth season, using the extra year of eligibility granted by the NCAA because of the coronavirus pandemic.
+KNOXVILLE, Tenn. — Forward John Fulkerson announced Friday he is returning to Tennessee for his sixth season, using the extra year of eligibility granted by the NCAA because of the coronavirus pandemic.

 Fulkerson informed Tennessee of his decision and shared it on social media with a video.